a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/README.md

 ## Extract Speech Features and Train Deep Neural Networks

 Inspiration for this workshop stemmed from this <a href="https://www.researchgate.net/publication/327350843_Dysarthric_Speech_Recognition_Using_Convolutional_LSTM_Neural_Network">paper</a>.
 I suggest downloading it as a reference.
+In this <a href="https://a-n-rose.github.io/2019/02/17/comparing-features-and-models-deep-learning-and-speech.html">post</a> I show via tables and graphs some experimentation results of this repo (training and implementing models w various speech features).

 In this workshop, our goal is to experiment with speech feature extraction and the training of deep neural networks in Python.
 For my blog post on the features explored in this repo, click <a href="https://a-n-rose.github.io/2019/02/06/python-train-cnn-lstm-speech-features.html">here</a>.